Welcome!

 Table

-This table shows the average annual Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) for the selected area, for all demersal fishing gears combined and for the selected gears separately.
-The numbers represent the average of the annual values, and the minimum annual PUA observed for the selected years.
+This table shows the annual Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) for the selected area, for all demersal fishing gears combined and for the selected gears separately.
+The numbers represent the annual values.
 Please see the 'Fishing pressure indices' tab for information on their calculations.

 International fishing effort

-This table shows the average annual Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) of the international fishing effort for the selected gears and years in the selected area.
+This table shows the annual Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) of the international fishing effort for the selected gears and year in the selected area.
 The data is based on the ICES-VMS call for the OSPAR advice.

 Find more detailed fishing information on special areas, like Natura-2000 sites.